rtCamp/action-wordpress-org-plugin-deploy/README.md

 ### Usage
 Here is an example setup of this action:

-- Create a `create.yml` file inside `.github/workflows` directory of your GitHub repo.
+- Create a `push.yml` file inside `.github/workflows` directory of your GitHub repo.
 - Add the following code to `create.yml` file.

 ```
 name: Deploy
 on:
-  create:
+  push:
     tags:
-      - "*"
+      - '*'
 jobs:
   tag:
     runs-on: ubuntu-latest